lazyvamp16/news_ai/README.md

-GOAL: Predicting the movement of market
+GOAL: Predicting the movement of markets

 CURRENTLY contains:
--sentiment analysis of news using roberta ai model -checking of numeric values in news
+- sentiment analysis of news using roberta AI model

-CURRENT goals:
+- checking of numeric values in news

+Phase1:
--implementing web scraper
+- Implementing web scraper to get news in DB
--inserting news into sql database
--returning output to sql database
+- Updating news with sentiments based on the AI model output

+Phase2:
+- Deciding weights for news based on time and data in the news